Lecrae: 2004–2011: Career beginnings

 On February 5, 2010, Lecrae released a charity single entitled "Far Away", a tribute to the victims of the 2010 Haiti earthquake.
 Lecrae promised that all proceeds from the single's sales would go directly to the Haiti relief effort.
 On July 7, Lecrae announced on the Reach Records website that the title of his new album would be Rehab.
 On August 5, 2010, Rapzilla shared a new song from Lecrae called "Amp It Up".
 Lecrae subsequently clarified on his Twitter account that the song was not a single from Rehab, but rather a theme song for Kanakuk Kamps, a chain of Christian camps for which he writes songs annually.
 On August 31, 2010, Reach Records revealed the track list for Rehab, released it for pre-order, and premiered a promotional video "Idols".
 A second promotional video, entitled "I Am Dust", debuted on September 9, 2010.
-Upon its release, Rehab hit No. 16 on the Billboard 200 chart, making it one of the highest selling Christian hip hop albums at that time.
+Rehab debuted at number 16 on the Billboard 200 chart, making it one of the highest selling Christian hip hop albums at the time.

 On September 22, 2010, Rapzilla reported that the Rehab packaging came with an advertisement encouraging buyers to purchase another upcoming album, Rehab: The Overdose, which saw release on January 11, 2011.
 It included 11 new songs and featured several other Christian artists such as Thi'sl and Swoope.
-Rehab: The Overdose debuted at No. 15 on the Billboard 200.
+Rehab: The Overdose debuted at number 15 on the Billboard 200.
 On August 29, 2011, Lecrae announced through Twitter that on September 27, 2011, he would release a special edition of Rehab, entitled Rehab: Deluxe Edition.
 On the same day, 116 Clique released their fourth album, entitled Man Up.
 On September 7, 2011, Rapzilla announced that Lecrae would be featured on the BET Hip Hop Awards Cypher on October 11, 2011.
 Lecrae gained popularity after his verse on the cypher trended nationwide on Twitter and was featured on AllHipHop.
 Lecrae then appeared as a feature on Statik Selektah's song "Live and Let Live" from his Population Control album.